 III.
 Commercial and direct marketing purposes

 CZ uses your personal data to keep you informed on other products and services we provide that may be of interest to you.
-We never use data concerning your health (such as details from your claims) for commercial purposes.
+Data about your health (e.g. claims data) are not used for commercial purposes, unless you have given your explicit consent.
 CZ sometimes selects groups of individuals from its customer base, to recommend a product to a certain target group for example.
 In making selections for commercial purposes, CZ does not use personal data concerning health or financial data as selection criteria.

-CZ will use your personal data to make analyses for the purpose of marketing activities.
-CZ will not use any personal data concerning your health in these analyses.
+CZ uses your personal data to make analyses for the purpose of marketing activities.
+Data about your health will not be used for this purpose, unless you have given your explicit consent.

 If you receive emails from CZ to inform you about our offerings, CZ can use email tracking to save click behaviour in emails, for example to see when an email has been opened or when you have clicked on certain articles in the newsletter.
 This information can be used to improve our email campaigns so that the content is better suited to your preferences.
 The tracking mechanisms we use do not store any information on your computer the way cookies do.